mozilla/pkipolicy/rootstore/policy.md

 ### 6.2 S/MIME

-For any certificate in a hierarchy capable of being used for S/MIME, CAs MUST revoke certificates that they have issued upon the occurrence of any event listed in the appropriate subsection of section 4.9.1 of the [S/MIME Baseline Requirements][SMIME-BRs], according to the timeline defined therein.
-CAs MUST also revoke any certificates issued in violation of the then-current version of this policy according to the timeline defined in section 4.9.1 of the S/MIME Baseline Requirements.
+For any certificate in a hierarchy capable of being used for S/MIME, CAs MUST revoke certificates that they have issued upon the occurrence of any event listed in the appropriate subsection of section 4.9.1 of the [S/MIME BRs][SMIME-BRs], according to the timeline defined therein.
+CAs MUST also revoke any certificates issued in violation of the then-current version of this policy according to the timeline defined in section 4.9.1 of the S/MIME BRs.

 ## 7. Root Store Changes